CofA turned 10 in 2016 and that year's summer camp saw the largest number of girls taking part since our first in 2006.

 We have raised the consciousness of the girls who have attended our training.
 We challenge them to see themselves in settings other than their own.

 They arrive at the training camp timid, and lacking confidence but leave with hope, a can-do spirit and attention from skilled teachers.
-The real impact of our programme is becoming evident as we see CofA girls from entering senior high schools.
+The real impact of our programme is becoming evident as we see CofA girls entering senior high schools.

 Clara: a fire fighter in the making.